ceramicstudio/ceramic-sdk/apps/explorer/README.md

 A Ceramic One node must be running on `localhost:5101`.

+Run `pnpm run c1` to start the Ceramic One daemon using the local `.ceramic-one` directory.

 ## Development

-- `pnpn run dev` to start the local development server
+- `pnpm run dev` to start the local development server
-- `pnpn run build` to build the static assets for production
+- `pnpm run build` to build the static assets for production
 - `pnpm run preview` to serve the production build

 ## Deployment